Eventador/eventador_examples/fraud/README.md

 # Fraud
 A hypothetical payment authorization flow to demonstrate the Eventador Platform and the use of Continuous SQL to process streaming data.

+Authorizations are streamed through Kafka, then they are continuously processed via SQL to find authorizations that are climbing in value over a short time window (our hypothetical fraud).
+The results are read via REST into a single page javascript application and a heatmap of fraud is generated.

 The demo consists of:

 - A generator to create hypothetical data